Connor Robinson: Halifax RLFC

 In July 2015, he was released by Hull Kingston Rovers and joined Halifax.

 York City Knights

 He was named League 1 player of the season during York's promotion campaign and helped them make the Championship playoffs during their first year back in the division.
+In 2018, Robinson set club records at York for the most goals (186) and most points (420) scored in a season.